Ma-Marcinowski/Verificational-Model/README.md

      * Thresholding to zero is applied to both IAM and CVL images, hence the model shouldn't differentiate between image sources (*however it still does, as may be concluded from the results of negative criterion test, vide 3.10.3.*).

 ### 1.5.
-Preprocessing v0.5 (CVL and IAM database, binarized images)
+Preprocessing v0.5 (CVL and IAM database, grayscaled and noised images)

 * #### 1.5.1.
 Analogous to v0.4, however:

-     * No cross-databases pairs are generated, i.e. negative instances of cross databases image pairs, such that for any given `xy` pair, an `x` belongs to CVL testset and `y` to IAM testset (or vice versa);

-     * Thresholding to zero ???;
+     * Images are grayscaled instead of binarized;

+     * To minimize overfitting and perturbations (due to the noise present in some cases of IAM images), the threshold of a function thresholding to zero is lowered to 15, and slight noise is added to all images (both CVL and IAM);

      * Because thresholding of empty patches by mean pixel value proved ineffective over time, another more subtle method is applied, i.e. any given patch is multiplied by a filter matrix (vide `Examples` folder) and accepted if the sum of all it's elements is higher than a zero.
-It has to be noted that ultimately five filters are applied, therefore any given patch has to pass the threshold on the basis of every given filter;
+It has to be noted that ultimately five filters are applied, therefore any given patch effectively has to pass five thresholds;

+     * No cross-databases pairs are generated, i.e. negative instances of cross databases image pairs, such that for any given `xy` pair, an `x` belongs to CVL testset and `y` to IAM testset (or vice versa).

 ### 1.6.
 Preprocessing v0.6 (CVL and IAM database, ??? images)

 * #### 1.6.1.
 Exactly the same as v0.?, however dataframes are generated differently: